google-deepmind/dm_control/README.md

 ## Versioning

-`dm_control` is released on a rolling basis: the latest commit on the `master` branch of our GitHub repository represents our latest release.
-Our Python package is versioned `0.0.N`, where `N` is the number that appears in the `PiperOrigin-RevId` field of the commit message.
-We always ensure that `N` strictly increases between a parent commit and its children.
-We do not upload all versions to PyPI, and occasionally the latest version on PyPI may lag behind the latest commit on GitHub.
-Should this happen, you can still install the newest version available by running `pip install git+git://github.com/deepmind/dm_control.git`.
+Prior to version 1.0.0, the `dm_control` Python package was versioned `0.0.N`, where `N` was guaranteed to be strictly increasing.
+From 1.0.0, we adopted semantic versioning.

+Occasionally the latest version on PyPI may lag behind the latest commit on GitHub.
+Should this happen, you can still install the unreleased version by running `pip install git+git://github.com/deepmind/dm_control.git`.

 ## Rendering